Layout grid

 MarginsThe left and right spacing on the edge of the screen that defines the distance between UI elements and their container's boundary.

-Learn how to adjust your Salt grid in this video tutorial created by our design team (Internal users only).
+Learn how to adjust your Salt grid in this video tutorial (Internal users only).

 We appreciate your thoughts and feedback on any content in the Salt foundations.
 Please contact us if you have any comments or questions.